theNewDynamic/thenewdynamic.org/content/link/2017-02-14-using-Hexo-and-AWS-to-build-a-fast-massively-scalable-website-for-pennies-Medium.md

 link: https://medium.com/@TedYav/using-hexo-and-aws-to-build-a-fast-massively-scalable-website-for-pennies-ea3c0f1115a#.qpa0w0onb
 type: Article
 tool:
-  - hexo
+  - tool/hexo.md
-  - aws
+  - tool/aws.md
-  - cloudfront
+  - tool/cloudfront.md
 ---
 I built myself a website that can handle front page of Reddit traffic.
 I’ve paid 50 cents a month in hosting so far.
 You can too.